iauns/cpm/README.md

 * Built entirely in CMake.
 Nothing else is required.
 * All CPM module code will be included in any generated project solution.
 * Will automatically detect preprocessor naming conflicts.
+* Optionally cache modules to a central directory to use CPM when you have no internet.

 ### Limitations